rajan7838/imdb-sentiment-analysis/README.md

 RNN + TensorFlow + Streamlit

-This project performs sentiment analysis on movie reviews using the IMDB dataset provided by Keras.
+This project is about predicting whether a movie review is Positive or Negative using Deep Learning.
-A Recurrent Neural Network (RNN) is trained to classify reviews as Positive or Negative, and the model is deployed using Streamlit for real-time predictions.
+It uses the IMDB movie review dataset from Keras, trains a Recurrent Neural Network (RNN), and deploys the model using Streamlit so users can test it in real time.

+🚀 What this project does

+Takes a movie review as input

+Understands the sequence of words

+Predicts the sentiment:

+😊 Positive

+😞 Negative

-🚀 Features
+✨ Features

-Uses built-in IMDB dataset (tensorflow.keras.datasets.imdb)
+Uses built-in IMDB dataset from Keras

 Text preprocessing with padding

-Embedding + SimpleRNN architecture
+Embedding + SimpleRNN model

-Binary sentiment prediction (Positive / Negative)
+Binary sentiment classification

 Interactive Streamlit web app

-Interview-friendly & beginner-friendly code
+Easy to understand and interview-friendly

-🧠 Tech Stack
+🧠 Technologies Used

 Python

 TensorFlow / Keras

-RNN (SimpleRNN)
+Recurrent Neural Network (SimpleRNN)

 Streamlit

 📁 Project Structure
 imdb_sentiment_app/
 │
-├── project.ipynb      # Train RNN model on IMDB dataset
+├── project.ipynb        # Model training on IMDB dataset
 ├── app.py               # Streamlit web application
-├── model.h5            # Trained model
+├── model.h5             # Trained RNN model
-├── requirements.txt    # Project dependencies
+├── requirements.txt     # Required libraries
-└── README.md
+├── README.md

-📊 Dataset
+📊 Dataset Information

 IMDB Movie Reviews Dataset

-50,000 reviews (25k train, 25k test)
+Total 50,000 reviews

+25,000 for training

+25,000 for testing

 Labels:

-1 → Positive
+1 → Positive review

-0 → Negative
+0 → Negative review

-Reviews are already converted into word indices
+Reviews are already converted into numerical word indices

-🏗️ Model Architecture
+🏗️ Model Architecture (Simple)
 Embedding Layer
 ↓
 SimpleRNN
 ↓
-Dense (Sigmoid)
+Dense Layer (Sigmoid)

-Embedding: Learns word semantics

-RNN: Captures sequence context

-Dense: Predicts sentiment
+What each layer does

+Embedding Layer
+Converts word numbers into meaningful vectors

+RNN Layer
+Learns the order and context of words

+Dense Layer
+Predicts whether the review is positive or negative

-▶️ How to Run Locally
+▶️ How to Run the Project Locally
-1️⃣ Install dependencies
-pip install -r requirements.txt
+1️⃣ Install required libraries pip install -r requirements.txt

 2️⃣ Train the model
 python train_model.py

+(This step creates model.h5)

-3️⃣ Run Streamlit app
+3️⃣ Run the Streamlit app
 streamlit run app.py